Identifying microbial drivers in biological phenotypes with a Bayesian Network Regression model: Results

 We further compare the performance when changing the latent dimension ($R$).
 In Fig. \ref{fig:nodes}, we have a latent dimension of $R=7$ which produced more accurate results than $R=5$ (Fig. \ref{fig:nodes-sm} in the Appendix).
-Latent dimension of $R=9$ (Fig. \ref{fig:nodes-sm2} in the Appendix) produces slightly better accuracy compared to $R=7$, but it also creates floating-point instability in the code.
+Latent dimension of $R=9$ (Fig. \ref{fig:nodes-sm2} in the Appendix) produces slightly better accuracy compared to $R=7$, but it also creates floating-point instability in the computations.
 As \citet{guha2021bayesian} suggest, we aim to find the smallest $R$ value that produces good performance to guarantee floating-point stability.
-In our case, we choose a latent dimension of $R=7$ for all the remaining of the simulations.
-Lastly, results for $k=15$ sampled microbes can be found in the Fig. \ref{fig:nodes-sm3} in the Appendix with no considerable differences with respect to $R$.
+In our case, we choose a latent dimension of $R=7$ for all the remaining simulations (aside from the data augmentation simulations, for which we find that a lower value of $R=5$ is required for floating-point stability).
+Lastly, results for $k=15$ sampled microbes can be found in the Figs. \ref{fig:nodes-sm3-R5}, \ref{fig:nodes-sm3-R7}, \ref{fig:nodes-sm3-R9} in the Appendix with no considerable differences with respect to $R$.

-We conclude that the method is able to detect influential nodes (microbes) for a sufficiently large sample size ($n=500$ in here) regardless of the effect size ($\mu$) and sparsity ($\pi$) of the regression coefficient $\mathbf B$ and regardless of the sparsity of the adjacency matrix ($k$).
+We conclude that using posterior probability of influence, the method is able to detect influential nodes (microbes) for a sufficiently large sample size ($n=500$ here) regardless of the effect size ($\mu$) and sparsity ($\pi$) of the regression coefficient $\mathbf B$ and regardless of the sparsity of the adjacency matrix ($k$).
 For smaller sample size ($n=100$), either larger effect sizes are needed ($\mu=1.6$) or less sparsity in the adjacency matrix $\mathbf A$ ($k=22$).